-Kowloon is an urban area in Hong Kong made up of Kowloon Peninsula and New Kowloon.
+Kowloon is an urban area in Hong Kong made up of the Kowloon Peninsula and New Kowloon.
 It is located north of Hong Kong Island and south of the mainland part of the New Territories.
 It is surrounded by the Lei Yue Mun strait in the east, Mei Foo Sun Chuen and Stonecutter's Island in the west, Tate's Cairn and Lion Rock in the north, and Victoria Harbour in the south.
-Kowloon land extends north from the waterfront far as Mongkok Boundary Street and covers approximately 12km².
+Kowloon land extends north from the waterfront, far as Mongkok Boundary Street, and covers approximately 12km².